codio-content/Java/.guides/content/Lab--Return-Values-8bb4.md

 ----------

 ## Returning a Value
 When the result of a method is simply a print statement, it is considered to be a `void` method. `void` methods do not have a return type, meaning they do not return data back to the user.
 To return data, use the keyword `return` followed by the data.
-Note that methods with `return` must be declared with same data type as the data that they return.
-For example, a method that returns an `double` must be declared in the header as a `double` method.
+Note that methods with `return` must be declared with the same data type as the data that they return.
+For example, a method that returns a `double` must be declared in the header as a `double` method.

 ```java